Realm of the Mad God: Items

-One major gameplay element of Realm of the Mad God is dungeon crawling.
-Players can gain access to dungeons by either killing the monster that naturally drops the dungeon portal, or by a player opening a dungeon portal through the use of a key (often purchased with Realm Gold).
+Loot Bags

+Almost every enemy in the game can drop loot bags, which can contain potions, items, or cosmetics.
+Loot bags are split into different tiers, which affect their appearance and what items they can contain.
+There are ten tiers of bags in the game (in order of increasing rarity): brown, pink, purple, egg baskets, cyan, blue, golden, orange, red, and white.
+Brown and pink bags often contain potions of health or mana as well as lower tier gear, and can be seen by everyone when dropped.
+Every tier of bag from purple onwards are "soulbound" and will only been seen by the player for whom it dropped.
+Many items, such as stat potions and most equipment, can be traded to other players, even if they were originally dropped in a soulbound bag.
+The rarest items tend to drop in white bags and are frequently referred to in the community as "white bag items" or "whites".
+Many of these white bag items can completely change the way a class is played and are highly sought after by players.

+Dungeons

+One major gameplay element is dungeon crawling.
+In realms, dungeons may drop from certain enemies or event bosses that players can enter to fight a themed boss and its minions.
 Most dungeons are generated with a random layout (though some dungeons do exist with a predetermined layout), so they will have a different layout with every visit.
+The difficulty of each dungeon is determined by a 1-10 ranking system represented by tombstones, which can be viewed by hovering the mouse on the dungeon in the hud.
+Dungeons with 10 tombstones are known to be the most challenging dungeons in the game, while dungeons with 2 or fewer tombstones can be completed with ease.

-Dungeons range greatly in difficulty, from very easy beginner dungeons like the Pirate Cave or Spider Den, to advanced dungeons like the Lost Halls and Oryx's Sanctuary that are intended for very powerful characters and experienced players.
-Most mid-to-high level dungeons will provide the player with stat boost potions, some even guaranteeing such potions in certain conditions.
+Most mid-to-high-level dungeons will provide the player with stat boost potions, some even guaranteeing such potions in certain conditions.
 The dungeon monsters also have a chance to drop equipment for the player.
-In addition to these drops, dungeon bosses typically provide the player with a small possibility of obtaining unique and rare pieces of equipment that cannot be found anywhere else.
+In addition to these drops, dungeon bosses typically provide the player with a small possibility of obtaining white bag items that cannot be found anywhere else.
 Some of these rare items may prove more useful to the player depending on their preferences or the type of item.

-Realm of the Mad God currently has 18 different playable classes.
-Players begin with only the Wizard class unlocked and successively unlock the remaining classes as they reach level 20 with each class.
-There are six different weapon types and three different armor types for each class to use.
-In addition, each class possesses a special ability that is exclusive to that class.
-Depending on the class and/or item equipped, an ability can deal burst damage, inflict debuffs onto enemies, buff allies, heal allies, or perform a defensive function.